VIVODERM SKIN CARE – A NATURAL SKIN CARE LINE

 Vivoderm Founder Discusses Acne Treatments

-Written by Vivoderm Admin on .
+Written by Rachelle at Vivoderm on .
 Posted in Anti-Aging, Fundamentals, Recent Articles, Vivoderm Press

 The founder and creator of Vivoderm Natural Skincare, Dr. H. Adhami, was recently featured in the November 2014 issue of DERMASCOPE MAGAZINE, in response to questions about the cause and treatment of severe to moderate acne – specifically a teen with severe acne and scarring.